 Position Trading Strategies: Finding the Best Opportunities

-Curious about delving a little further into position trading?
-Here are some common strategies for finding stocks to trade in this longer-term approach:
+Ready to learn even more?
+Here are some common strategies for finding stocks to trade in this longer-term approach…

-Below you’ll find some of the key things to look for as part of your analysis:
+Here are some of the key things to look for as part of your analysis…

 Support and Resistance

-Considering support and resistance is important for any type of trading, including position trading.
+Support and resistance are important for any type of trading, including position trading.

 - Support is the point at which the price of a stock stops falling.